hectorproko/Quartz/content/Intellipaat/Assignments/DevOps BC/Ansible/Assignment1/Assignment 1 – Ansible_Module 5_Devops BC = 2330070508.md

 ```

 <br>![[Pasted image 20231106085216.png]]
-%%Notice no default config file present, this installation did not created `/etc/ansible/[hosts,ansible.cfg]` as its usually the case
-%%

 > [!attention] Another install option
 > This method adds the Ansible PPA (Personal Package Archive) to your system and install Ansible from that source: